ScrappyCocco/DirectX-DXR-Tutorials/README.md

 I will also document some parts of the code using Markdown, so that someone who is new in the topic is able to read and understand the basic concepts just giving a look from the Repository.

 The tutorials are in order of increasing difficulty and complexity, and each one require you to understand what has been done in the previous ones.
+Also because every tutorial starts with the code of the previous one, adding or changing some functions.

 ## Requirements
 You need to have some knowledge of Dx12 programming or another low-level graphics api such as Vulkan, in order to understand the basic concepts of shader, pipeline, buffers, and such.